Miri Ben-Ari: Life and career

 In 2020 Ben-Ari and her music partner Young D. launched the music group "Afrostringz" with a first single and music video "She Don't Know".
 Ben-Ari was appointed by NJ Governor Phil Murphy as a member of the New Jersey-Israel commission.
 In 2021 Ben-Ari became a TED speaker delivering TED talks dedicated to creativity and entrepreneurship "How to make the violin cool" and harmony & diversity "4 ways to strive with harmony]".

-In 2022 Ben-Ari released the song "Symphony of Brotherhood Rise" with superstar rapper Flo Rida and Erik E. "Smooth" Hicks, featuring Dr. Martin King Jr with the iconic speech "I have a dream", a special release for Dr. Martin Luther King Day.
+In 2022, Ben-Ari released the song "Symphony of Brotherhood Rise" with superstar rapper Flo Rida and Erik E. "Smooth" Hicks, featuring Dr. Martin King Jr with the iconic speech "I have a dream", a special release for Dr. Martin Luther King Day.
 The song entered the official Spotify MLK playlist.

+In 2023, Miri Ben-Ari produced a special concert for Black History Month, hosted by the New Jersey-Israel Commission to Governor Phil Murphy and COGIC (Church of God in Christ) and attended by government officials and community leaders, including NJ Secretary of State Tahesha Way, former U.S. Senator-NJ Governor Jon Corzine, Newark Mayor Ras Baraka, Rabbis, and Bishops.

+Ben-Ari was invited as the headline performer at The "110 First Lady's Luncheon," honoring The First Lady Dr. Jill Biden.

+In 2024, Miri Ben-Ari launched a music education program for high school students in New York called Symphony of Brotherhood, opening Black History Month attended by NYC Mayor Eric Adams.
+In 2025, she expanded the program to New Jersey, launching it in partnership with the City of Newark Board of Education and NJ Lieutenant Governor Tahesha Way to open Black History Month.

+In 2025 Miri Ben-Ari released the Amapiano song "Finally" with Tanzanian artist Harmonize.

+On June 22, 2025 Miri Ben-Ari made history becoming the first recording artist to headline the Game 7 2025 NBA Finals halftime performance between the Oklahoma City Thunder and the Indiana Pacers.